Research Creation

 Security Volunteer JP describes the shifting vertical soundscape: from music and chatter, to clanking chains, to flesh on flesh.

-Patron Stephanie remembers cruising up and down the Palace staircases, taking in the “meaty” atmosphere against the shine of the mansion’s wooden banisters.
+Patron Stephanie on cruising the Palace staircases, taking in the “meaty” atmosphere against the shine of the mansion’s wooden banisters.

 Sabrina and friends recount the infamous, ad hoc “fuck line”: 2 minutes of consensual, anonymous pleasure on repeat.